m-i-n-a-r/searsen/README.md

-# Searsen - search vs sentiment
+# Searsen - SEarch, ARticle, SENtiment
 ### An attempt to use Google Trends, Twitter and Wikipedia to find the relation between interest, search and opinion

 <p align=center>